Photography

 4. Under Dimensions, enter values for Width and Height.
 The new file size for the image appears at the top of the Image Size dialogue box, with the old file size in parentheses.

-5. Select Resample and choose an interpolation method.
+5. Select Resample and choose an interpolation method suitable for your image.

 6. If your image has layers with styles applied to them, select Scale Styles under the gear icon to scale the effects.
 (This option is available only if you selected Constrain Proportions.)

 See if you can achieve a high-quality print by adjusting only the dimension or resolution without changing pixel count.
 Photoshop will automatically change the other value for you, keeping the aspect ratio and number of pixels the same.
-This method is useful when you want to control print output without affecting the original digital quality of the image.
+This approach is useful when learning how to increase image resolution without losing quality because the original pixel data remains unchanged.
 Follow these steps.

 1. Open your image in Photoshop.